 There are other significant benefits for purchasing Condominium registered property.
 Condominium units receive a five-year structural guarantee and a two-year non-structural defects warranty.
 The condominium act also provides provisions relating to the management of condominiums, together with penalties for violations.

 What does freehold mean in Thailand?
 More taxes than leasehold.
 Taxes on freehold property differ from leasehold property.

 There are many considerations to take into account before the most suitable property ownership structure can be determined.

 Most condominium buyers who plan to hold their unit for a long period of time (over 10 years) will choose a foreign freehold structure over a leasehold structure.

 Taxes for freehold and leasehold property can be seen in the chart below:

 Over the years, prices for Phuket property have continued to go up as more and more buyers are comfortable with the current ownership structures available.
 This has created a real estate market where prices are quite resilient when the market turns down, and significant drops are rare.

-For more information about freehold ownership or to learn more about homes for sale in Thailand, call us today at +66 93 606 0906.
+For more information about "what does freehold mean in Thailand" or about homes for sale in Thailand, call us today at +66 93 606 0906.